-Due to social and demographic trends, the demand for housing adaptation to enhance the accessibility, safety, and comfort of spaces to allow home care will increase.
-This design area will substantially impact the construction sector, and its multidimensional complexity will require a more transparent and participatory decision-making process.
-Although there are numerous tools derived from computerized design approaches that implement multi-criteria evaluation techniques in the literature, there is still no one that can support the selection of technical choices useful for the adaptation of housing for frail people.
-To bridge this gap, the paper illustrates the structure of a spatial decision support system (SDSS) to implement multi-criteria analysis to support decision-making and project design in the specific field of home modification for healthcare at home.
-The tool is based on modeling quality criteria in computable functions that define a scoring function that measures the project's compliance with the desired quality objectives, considering the impact of the necessary transformations.
-The ultimate goal is to improve the quality of domestic adaptation interventions by structuring a repeatable and flexible process, supporting technical choices, and allowing stakeholders to make informed and evidence-based decisions.

-Together with the actual implementation of the framework outlined, the limitations highlighted in the discussion section will be the starting point for pursuing the next research trajectories.
+Because of changes in society and the population, more people will want to make their homes more accessible, safe, and comfortable so they can get care at home.
+This design area will have a big effect on the construction industry, and its complexity will require a more open and inclusive way of making decisions.
+Even though there are a lot of tools in the literature that are based on computerised design approaches and use multi-criteria evaluation techniques, there is still no one that can help choose the right technical choices for adapting housing for older people.
+To fill this gap, the paper shows the structure of a spatial decision support system (SDSS) that uses multi-criteria analysis to help with decision-making and project design in the field of home modifications for healthcare at home.
+The tool is based on modelling quality criteria in computable functions that define a scoring function that measures the project's compliance with the desired quality objectives, considering the impact of the necessary transformations.
+The ultimate goal is to improve the quality of home adaptation interventions by structuring a repeatable and flexible process, supporting technical choices, and allowing stakeholders to make informed and evidence-based decisions.
+Together with the actual implementation of the framework outlined, the limitations highlighted in the discussion section will be the starting point for pursuing the next research trajectory.